COVID-19 and the Census

 Providing alternative support

-In locations where the ABS was unable to provide in-person support, alternative assistance was offered, including through our website, chatbot, online video guides in multiple languages and assistance over the phone.
+In locations where the ABS was unable to provide face-to-face support, alternative assistance was offered, including through our website, chatbot, online video guides in multiple languages and assistance over the phone.